arpan8/interview-questions/API/readme.md

 > [!NOTE]
 > **APIs are created using, JAVA, python, and JS and everyone handles object differently, therefore we convert a object to JSON, then we send them**

+## 8. Versioning in Rest API?
+Versioning refers to the multiple versions of the API to maintain the backward compatibility.

+## 9. What are authentication and authorization?
+Authentication is the process of verifying the identity of a user by validating there credentials.
+Authorization is the process of allowing an authenticated user to access the resources.

+## 10. What are the types of authentication?
+- Basic: User passes credential using post request, credentials are verified and send back the response.
+The disadvantage is credentials are sent in plain text over the network, so it's not a secured method of authentication.
+- API key authentication: Here, the API owner will share an API key with the users and this key will authenticate the users.
+The main disadvantage is the shared API key can be stolen or shared, so it's a possibility of data breach.
+- Token based authentication(JWT):  JWT is a compact, URL-safe way to represent claims between two parties.
+A JWT is composed of three parts: Header, Payload, and Signature.
+    - Advantages:
+        1. Self-Contained: JWTs include all the information needed, reducing server-side storage.
+        2. Scalable: Stateless tokens support scalability across distributed systems.
+        3. Secure: Signed tokens ensure data integrity and authenticity; optional encryption adds extra security.
+    - Disadvantages:
+        1. Token Size: JWTs can become large, affecting performance, especially if the payload is extensive.
+        2. Revocation Complexity: Once issued, JWTs cannot be easily revoked before expiration.
+        3. Sensitive Data: If not encrypted, sensitive data in the payload is visible and could be exposed if not handled properly.

+- Mutli factor authentication(MFA): Its enhancing security in online banking, email, and sensitive accounts.
+Requires two or more verification methods, such as:
+    1. Something you know: Password or PIN.
+    2. Something you have: Smartphone, hardware token.
+    3. Something you are: Biometric data (fingerprint, face recognition).
+- Cerificate based authentication: Uses digital certificates issued by trusted authorities to authenticate users or devices.